profile

 Both approaches find the number of objects in an image or video frame and classify those objects or object instances while estimating size and positions using bounding boxes.

-One-stage vs. two-stage object detection
+One-Stage vs two-stage object detection

 Object Detection Use Cases and Applications

-It’s an integral part of computer vision (CV), ML, and AI projects and software worldwide in dozens of sectors, including healthcare, automotive (self-driving cars), retail, eCommerce, art, ecology, agriculture, zoology, travel, satellite imagery, and surveillance.
+It’s an integral part of computer vision (CV), ML, and AI projects and software worldwide in dozens of sectors, including healthcare, robotics, automotive (self-driving cars), retail, eCommerce, art, ecology, agriculture, zoology, travel, satellite imagery, and surveillance.

-Some of the most common real-world object detection use cases include:
+Some common real-world use cases include:

-• Scanning and verifying faces against passports at airports (using a one-stage, one-shot learning model)
+• Scanning and verifying faces against passports at airports

-• Detecting branded products mentioned on social media; an AI-based system known as “Visual Listening”;
+• Detecting branded products mentioned on social media; an AI-based system known as “Visual Listening”

 Object Detection Development Milestones